Working On Mental Health: A Day In The Life Of A Therapist

 Most therapeutic codes of ethics warn therapists not to allow their own belief systems or circumstances to impact how they interact with their clients.
 While wearing their therapist hats, therapists must work with clients of all backgrounds, religions, moral codes, value systems, and personalities.

-Therapists are expected to treat each of their clients with dignity, respect, and objectivity, regardless of their personal opinions regarding the choices their client is making.
+Therapists are expected to treat each of their clients with dignity, respect, and objectivity, regardless of their personal opinions regarding the choices their clients are making.
 Perhaps the most important quality in a therapist is their ability to present themselves in a nonjudgmental way, encouraging their clients to be open and vulnerable with them.
 This is often the most effective method of making meaningful mental health progress.

 Compartmentalize